 The Habit Carbon 3 is a hard-charging mid-travel trail ripper that makes the most sense for the rider who prioritizes downhill performance.
 This is a versatile bike with enough travel to ride just about anything, and an aggressive feel that can handle high speeds, chunk, and steeps like a bike with more travel.
 On the descents, the Habit has a stable, planted, yet playful attitude with great small bump compliance and good composure deep in the stroke on bigger hits.
 Its climbing performance left a bit to be desired, but it gets the job done on the uphills on all but the steepest sections of trail.
 While it may not be the most well-rounded bike in the mid-travel category, this is easily the best Cannondale model we've tested in years.
 If you're looking for a mid-travel trail bike for ripping fast and charging hard on the descents, we feel the Habit is a great option and a solid value for a carbon bike with a pretty nice build.

-The Yeti SB130 is another ripping mid-travel trail bike.
-The Yeti also sports 29-inch wheels and 130mm of rear-wheel travel, but it comes equipped with a beefy 150mm travel fork.
-The Yeti's geometry is a bit more modern and progressive than the Habit, with a longer reach, wheelbase, and a slacker head tube angle.
+The Trek Fuel EX 9.8 is another ripping mid-travel trail bike.
+The Trek also sports 29-inch wheels and 140mm of rear-wheel travel, but it comes equipped with a beefy 150mm travel fork.
+The Trek's geometry is a bit more modern and progressive than the Habit, with a longer reach, wheelbase, and a slacker head tube angle.
 This bike performs well in virtually all downhill situations, and it does so with an even burlier and more confidence-inspiring feel.
-Additionally, the SB130's steep 76.8-degree seat tube angle helps to give this lightweight bike a more energetic and inspired climbing feel.
-All that performance will cost you, and the TURQ X01 build we tested retails for $7,299.
+Additionally, the Trek's steep 77+ degree seat tube angle helps to give this lightweight bike a more energetic and inspired climbing feel.
+All that performance will cost you, and the Fuel EX 9.8 GX AXS build we tested retails for $7,699.

 The Habit Carbon 3 features a Ballistec carbon fiber front triangle that is paired with a Smartform C1 alloy rear triangle.
 It has 130mm of rear-wheel travel that is controlled by Cannondale's Proportional Response suspension design.
 Proportional Response refers to the fact that the suspension platform is designed for each frame to optimize its performance across different sizes.
 It is a 4-bar linkage design that Cannondale claims has consistent anti-rise across frame sizes with higher leverage ratios, more progressive, for the larger sizes.
 This design has a pivot just above and slightly forward of the bottom bracket, with pivots on the chainstays just forward of the rear axle, and the upper linkage attached about midway up the seat tube.
 There are flip chips where the seat stays attach to the rocker link that allows the user to steepen the head tube angle by 0.5-degrees and raise the bottom bracket slightly.
 In typical Cannondale fashion, the rear triangle has a proprietary feature known as Ai (Asymmetric Integration) offset.
 This involves a normal 148mm rear axle spacing, but the whole wheel is shifted 3mm to the drive side.
 Cannondale claims this helps keep the chainstays short, makes more room for larger tires, and results in a stronger wheel.
 The frame has internal cable routing, integrated downtube and chainstay protection, and room for a water bottle in the front triangle.